veevyo/songs/README.md

-# songs
+# OPEN SOURCE MUSIC?!??!

-Songs written in Ruby using Sonic Pi.
+You better believe it.
+These are songs written in Ruby using Sonic Pi.
+You can download them and import them into Sonic Pi and listen to the noises they make and maybe even export them into mp3s if you'd like!
+Or, even change them to sound the way you want them to sound.
+What have you.